Frequently Asked Questions (FAQ)

 Q. Will I get to see the results of my testing?

 Yes.
 Within one year of participating in the study, you will receive a personal letter that includes your individual results and an explanation of what these results mean.
+Your individual results will never be shared publicly, only population level results (looking at the group as a whole) will be shared with the public.

 Q. What will happen if I find out I have high levels of arsenic and/or other contaminants of concern?

+A local Registered Nurse (RN) will contact individuals whose levels of arsenic, lead and cadmium are above the recommended individual guidance values.
 The RN will work with the participant to further investigate possible causes (such as smoking, food consumption, etc.) and to help identify ways to lower their exposure.
+If necessary, the participant may be offered additional tests, such as a blood test in the case of higher lead exposure.

 Q. How will my privacy be protected?